| This Carte-de Visite was a bit difficult

 specific shade / fabric always turn out to look darker on

+contemporary photographs.
 Further research increased doubts as the

 14th Hussars' Arm Badge consisted in a Prussian Eagle in an oval